unpoly/unpoly/src/unpoly/pages/targeting-fragments.md

 The server may elect to render a different target by seting an `X-Up-Target` response header.

-Events like `up:link:follow`, `up:form:submit` and `up:fragment:loaded` also let you change the target by setting `event.renderOptions.target`.
+Events like `up:link:follow`, `up:form:submit` and `up:fragment:loaded` also let you change the target by setting `event.renderOptions.target` to a new selector.
-See [Changing options before rendering](/targeting-fragments#changing-options-before-rendering) for an example.
+See [Changing options before rendering](/render-hooks#changing-options-before-rendering) for an example.

 @page targeting-fragments